 Serenity House Detox in Houston, Texas provides safe, comfortable and medically supported detox from drugs, including cocaine.
 Serenity House is a medical detox facility where treatment professionals understand your journey.
 They also understand what it takes to get through detox safely.

 When you are ready for an end to your cocaine addiction, the right help is in Houston.
-Serenity House Detox addiction treatment specialists know what you are going through and are eager to help you reach the other side of addiction recovery.
+Serenity House Detox addiction treatment specialists know what you are going through and are eager to help you reach the other side of addiction with a cocaine detox program.

 If you’re ready to detox from cocaine, alcohol or other drugs, call Serenity House Detox at 866-516-8356.
 An addiction specialist is ready to discuss available programs and treatment methods with you.
 A better life for you and your loved ones begins at Serenity House Detox, so call now.